GllmJln/dwm/README.md

 </div>

 ## Extra customisation

-- Different colour theme for status on selecter monitor and other monitor(s).
+- Different colour theme for status on selected monitor and other monitor(s).

 ## `libxft-bgra`